smartcontractkit/documentation/docs/Using Any API/contract-addresses.md

 This page details example addresses and jobs that are supported by oracles on various networks, so you can test your implementation quickly and easily.

-For a comprehensive list of data providers, oracles, jobs, adapters, and more, visit <a href="https://market.link/" target="_blank">Chainlink Market</a>.
+For a comprehensive list of data providers, oracles, jobs, adapters, and more, visit [Chainlink Market](https://market.link/).

 ![Chainlink Market Logo](/files/afe3efe-marketlink.jpg)